January 20, 1886 – Great Karg Well erupts Natural Gas at Findlay, Ohio

-The Standard Oil Company purchasing agency in Oil City, Pennsylvania, notified independent oil producers it would only buy their oil at a price “as high as the markets of the world will justify” – and not “the price bid on the oil exchange for certificate oil.”
+The Standard Oil Company of New Jersey’s purchasing agency in booming Oil City, Pennsylvania, notified independent oil producers it would only buy their oil at a price “as high as the markets of the world will justify” – and not “the price bid on the oil exchange for certificate oil.”

 Oil City’s exchange had become the third largest financial exchange of any kind in America, behind New York and San Francisco.
 But with the Standard Oil Company buying 90 percent of production and setting its own price for certificates, all other oil exchanges soon closed.
 Learn more in End of Oil Exchanges.

 January 23, 1957 – Wham-O launches a New Petroleum Product